-Our family lives in a forest, so I was very happy when I saw that the theme for the Poppins Book Nook this month is “Forests and Woods”.
-Going along nicely with the theme, I chose the book A New Friend (The Adventures of Sophie Mouse)
+Our family lives in a forest, so we decided to do a forest and woods theme.
+Going along nicely with the theme, I chose the book A New Friend (The Adventures of Sophie Mouse). (affiliate link)

 My daughter received this book as a gift.
 The cover looks cute and adorable but I will be honest, I initially dismissed this book as a good book for when she’s a bit older.
 My daughter can read common kid words, but looking at the vocabulary of the book, I knew there were words that she doesn’t know yet, both how to read them or the meaning.
 For example, I’m pretty sure she doesn’t know what a pine-bough schoolhouse is, or words like shrew, stow, or architect.
 And did I mention that it’s a chapter book?
 The illustrations tho, although being black and white, are so adorable and enticing.
 Each page is littered with illustrations of this cute nature-filled, mouse-sized world.
 It draws you in and my daughter just had to know what this story was about.
 So I agreed to read it to her.